 Your stool can save lives.

-C. difficile is an aggressive gut infection that affects about half a million Americans each year.
+Half a million Americans contract C. diff infections each year.
 1 in 5 patients find that the infection comes back, even after they take antibiotics.
 For these patients, daily life gets hijacked by the disease.
-Every year, about 30,000 people die from C. difficile-related causes.
+30,000 people die from the infection or related causes every year.

 Who can donate?